 Unfortunately, this is a chronic disease.
 So, while we can't offer you a cure, we can provide important support to manage your symptoms and prevent complications.
 Seeking early treatment is crucial because this form of eczema increases your risk for ulcers, thickened skin, and permanent skin color changes.

 Getting your veins into optimal working order can help prevent vein disease, and venous eczema.
 Some of the best choices you can make for your vein health include moving regularly, to avoid long periods of sitting or standing.
 You should also avoid wearing tight clothing, get regular exercise, and keep your legs elevated whenever you can, but especially at the end of a long day on your feet.
 Staying hydrated and following a vein-friendly diet can also help with prevention.
-And, most importantly, reach out for an immediate appointmentreach out for an immediate appointmentreach out for an immediate appointment at the first sign of any symptoms of venous eczema.
+And, most importantly, reach out for an immediate appointment at the first sign of any symptoms of venous eczema.
 Early intervention is the key to preventing serious complications.

 Scheduling